Zeanderson/Gatemate/README.md

-# Gatemate - Spring 2023 Team 7
+# Gatemate Team 7 - Spring 2023
-A web app using react,vite,express,and node to monitor and adjust gatemates at any time any place
+* A web app using react,vite,express,and node to monitor and adjust gatemates at any time any place

 ## Table of Contents
 * [General Info](#general-info)